vshantam/Age-Prediction/README.md

                 D = (W x F) / P

-Here Dis the Actual Distance alculated by the system.
+Here "D" is the Actual Distance alculated by the system and "F" is the Focal length calculated by the system.

 For references use the link : ("https://stackoverflow.com/questions/14038002/opencv-how-to-calculate-distance-between-camera-and-object-using-image")